Stonemasonry: History of stonemasonry

 A medieval stonemason would often carve a personal symbol onto their block to differentiate their work from that of other stonemasons.
 This also provided a simple "quality assurance" system.

-The Renaissance saw stonemasonry return to the prominence and sophistication of the Classical age.
-The rise of the humanist philosophy gave people the ambition to create marvelous works of art.
+The Renaissance saw stonemasonry return to the ideals of the Classical age, the rise of humanist philosophy inspiring artisans to create works in the manner of ancient Greece and Rome.
 The centre stage for the Renaissance would prove to be Italy, where Italian city-states such as Florence erected great structures, including the Florence Cathedral, the Fountain of Neptune, and the Laurentian Library, which was planned and built by Michelangelo Buonarroti, a famous sculptor of the Renaissance.

 When Europeans settled the Americas, they brought the stonemasonry techniques of their respective homelands with them.
 Settlers used what materials were available, and in some areas, stone was the material of choice.
 In the first waves, building mimicked that of Europe, to eventually be replaced by unique architecture later on.

 In the 20th century, stonemasonry saw its most radical changes in the way the work is accomplished.
 Prior to the first half of the century, most heavy work was executed by draft animals or human muscle power.
 With the arrival of the internal combustion engine, many of these hard aspects of the trade have been made simpler and easier.
 Cranes and forklifts have made moving and laying heavy stones relatively easy for the stonemasons.
 Motor powered mortar mixers have saved much in time and energy as well.
 Compressed-air powered tools have made working of stone less time-intensive.
 Petrol and electric-powered abrasive saws can cut through stone much faster and with more precision than chiseling alone.
 Cemented carbide-tipped chisels can stand up to much more abuse than the steel and iron chisels made by blacksmiths of old.